House of Loredan: 13th century: Silk, spices and slavery

-The Loredan family has been occupying hereditary seats on the Great Council since the Great Council Lockout (Serrata del Maggior Consiglio) of 1297, by which the membership in the Great Council of Venice became a hereditary title, and was limited to the families inscribed in the Golden Book of the Venetian nobility.
+The Loredan family had been occupying hereditary seats on the Great Council since the Great Council Lockout (Serrata del Maggior Consiglio) of 1297, by which the membership in the Great Council of Venice became a hereditary title, and was limited to the families inscribed in the Golden Book of the Venetian nobility.
 This resulted in the exclusion of minor aristocrats and plebeians from participating in the Government of the Republic.

 Like many Venetian patricians, the Loredans participated in the lucrative silk and spice trade, thus growing their wealth and influence, with Venice and other maritime republics monopolising European trade with the Middle East.
 The family also participated in the medieval slave trade, with Venice already having established slave trading operations centuries prior.

-Around this time, documents from the 1290s show that two Loredans, Zanetto and Zorzi, were being sued by Christian merchants from Amalfi, presumably for involvement in piracy activities, as they had seized a vessel of the coast of Malta.
+Around this time, documents from the 1290s show that two Loredans, Zanetto and Zorzi, were being sued by Christian merchants from Amalfi, presumably for involvement in piracy activities, as they had seized a vessel off the coast of Malta.

 14th century: Conspiracies and expansion of trade

 Some members of the family played a part in the bloody Tiepoline conspiracy of 1310, which involved the Querini, Badoer and other families of the old aristocracy, in an attempt to overthrow the state, primarily the doge and the Great Council.
 Evidence indicates the Loredans initially supported the conspiracy, having recently married into the Tiepolo family.
 The plot failed due to treachery, bad planning, insufficient popular support and stormy weather.
 The rebels were stopped near Piazza San Marco by forces faithful to Doge Pietro Gradenigo and defeated.
 On the night before the uprising, particulars of the plot were unveiled to the doge and his advisors; the Loredans who were involved in the conspiracy passed cunningly to the other side, and to show their loyalty to the doge, they hounded the involved conspirators until they were found.

 The Loredans are characterised by many interesting things and stories, one of which took place in the early 14th century: In 1316, Zanotto Loredan was seriously ill, so much so that it was thought he was dead, so the people took him to the church of San Matteo in Murano for burial.
 After the funeral rite, they wanted to deposit the body in the tomb, when someone noticed that the color of his face had changed.
 They took him to the convent hospital, warmed him and he recovered.
 Later he continued to live normally, married and had children.

+Parchment from the 1350 court case against the heirs of Giovanni Loredan, following the Voyage of the Loredan Brothers.
+The document formed the centrepiece of the 2025 exhibition "From Venice to Delhi: Six Merchants on the Silk Roads" at the Museum of Oriental Art in Ca' Pesaro, Venice.